Electrical Interconnects for Silicon Spin Qubits: Device

 The electron is in a Zeeman field $B$; we take $B$ to be oriented along the channel, i.e. the $x$ axis.
 This gives a Hamiltonian term

-$g'(x)$ gives the (random) spatial variation of the $g$-factor.
-(Although this spatial dependence results from variation in the spin-orbit coupling coefficients, it is convenient to treat it separately from the spin-orbit coupling to the incoherent momentum state). $\delta g$ encodes the valley dependence of the $g$-factor, which we discuss in Sec.~\ref{s:valley}; in that section we also briefly discuss the effect of spatially-varying $g$ factors, as well as valley hot spots.
+where $g'(x)$ gives the (random) spatial variation of the $g$-factor.
+(Although this spatial dependence results from variation in the spin-orbit coupling coefficients, it is convenient to treat it separately from the spin-orbit coupling to the incoherent momentum state. { Note, we assume that the magnetic field is in the plane of the well.
+In an out-of-plane magnetic field, the effective $g$-factor depends on the shape of the electron wavefunction \cite{ruskovElectronGfactorValley2018a}, which would complicate our analysis.}) $\delta g$ encodes the valley dependence of the $g$-factor, which we discuss in Sec.~\ref{s:valley}; in that section we also briefly discuss the effect of spatially-varying $g$ factors, as well as valley hot spots.

 The Si/SiGe interface gives a spin-orbit coupling